 Subpackage rpk needs to be copied to the

-/sdcard/subPkg directory of OPPO phones, and non-subpackaged rpk needs to be copied to the
+subPkg directory of OPPO phone's internal storage, and non-subpackaged rpk needs to be copied to the

-/sdcard/games directory of OPPO phones, both of which cannot be mixed.
+games directory of OPPO phone's internal storage, both of which cannot be mixed.

-Note: if the OPPO Mini Game Debugger version is v3.2.0 and above, you need to copy the mini game subpackaged rpk file to the
+Note: if the OPPO Mini Game Debugger version is v3.2.0 and above, copy the mini game subpackaged rpk file to the

-/sdcard/Android/data/com.nearme.instant.platform/files/subPkgdirectory on your OPPO phone, or create a new one if there is no
+Android/data/com.nearme.instant.platform/files/subPkgdirectory on the OPPO phone's internal storage, or create a new one if there is no

 subPkgdirectory.
 The non-subpackaged rpk is copied to the

-/sdcard/Android/data/com.nearme.instant.platform/files/gamesdirectory on your OPPO phone, and the two cannot be mixed.
+Android/data/com.nearme.instant.platform/files/gamesdirectory on the OPPO phone's internal storage, and the two cannot be mixed.